-Workbook goal
+Course goal

 This course is intended to teach you to identify key forms, tables, and reports in which to query distinct populations within the Banner System.
 In addition, you will learn to follow key processes and query tables.
-The workbook is divided into four sections:
+The workbook is divided into these sections:

 - Introduction

 - Set Up

 - Day-to-day operations

-- Reference